 Read on to get a complete picture of the insider threat problem: what are insider threats, how they operate, and how attackers compromise insiders to carry out attacks.
-We’ll also cover organizational and behavioral signals that can help you detect insider threats, and four key strategies to protect against insider threats.
+We’ll also cover organizational and behavioral signals and tools that can help you detect insider threats, and four key strategies to protect against insider threats.

 In this article you will learn:

 - What is an insider threat

 - Insider threat statistics: How big is the problem